29 Life Lessons That I Have Learned So Far

 I’ve always been a firm believer of this and at 5 feet tall, I never been afraid to tell someone how it is.
 Especially when they are bullying someone else.
 Even at this age I see it and I still continue to say something because it bothers me.
 I think it always will and I will always say something if I feel it’s wrong.
 No one has the right to make YOU or anyone feel powerless.
 If you stand idly by, you are helping take away that power.

 12. Stand up for yourself.

 Do NOT allow yourself to be bullied.
 At this age, people should be ashamed of themselves for ever trying to get in your mind and heart and make you feel powerless and vulnerable.

 Put them in their place and do it however you need to.
 Sometimes you may need to be blunt and other times you don’t have to be.
 If you are being taken advantage of, do something about it.
 There are many ways to go about it and if you can’t do it.

 It’s so healthy to laugh and have a good time and it’s even better when done in good company.
 Never forget to stop talking sometimes and just listen.
 Sometimes words don’t need to be said but your presence is enough.

 14. Get ownership.

-With time and lot of hard work, Dara and I have come a long way.
+With time and lot of hard work, we have come a long way.
 While we are still relatively young, we have worked hard to get what we have.
 There’s so much freedom in owning your things.